 So, betting markets, where to start?
 Well the entire layout of the Fairlay Sportsbook is not user friendly, indeed there is no traditional Sportsbook layout or list of Sports and Events, everything is generated by users, for users.
 Having said that, there are still a surprising number of markets around considering how nice this type of exchange betting is, with sports, politics, currency and even current affairs.
 Sadly, for an exchange, the odds gap between buy and sell is considerably larger than the major exchanges available today, and its worth checking whether this evens out the reduced commission by using this site for your betting experience.
-New customers can take advantage of a tasty sign up offer, if you contact Fairlay via email you are eligible for a 1mBTC sign up bonus, but first you also need to deposit the same amount into you’re newly created account.
-Unfortunately aside from this, no further promotions are available in order to keep the commission and transaction fees as low as possible.
+More than 90% of Fairlay’s markets have a base commission of 0.25%.
+Only politics, news and bitcoin bets have 2%.

-Live Betting is unavailable on the Fairly website at the present time.
+Live Betting is available on the Fairly website, but still in beta.

 There isn’t a casino section of Fairlay, as it focuses solely on exchange based buying and selling only.